 Most of the writing workshops already been filled from our mailing list but they may be repeated so do let us know if you’re interested – we’ve started a waiting list for them.
 The current phase of Inner Room runs from November 1st 2020 to January 31st 2021: there is no charge for taking part but we are inviting donations.
 Other events are in the pipeline, too, so if you’re interested in the places above, if you’d like to be added to our mailing list to hear of future events, or if you have any questions, please do get in touch – firstname.lastname@example.org

 The story so far

 Phase one of Inner Room ran until October 1st, 2020, on Zoom, with a larger poetry reading group and three smaller writing groups, all meeting monthly.
 Events included:

 - Faith, Doubt and Poetry

 - English Poetry – an overview

-- The Creative Process – a series of creative writing workshops
+- The Creative Process – a series of four creative writing workshops

 - Inner Room on Zoom – an online poetry reading on National Poetry Day (October 1)